sylhare/sylhare.github.io/_posts/2021/2021-11-06-Advance-apollo-graphql-queries.md

 ## Circular resolver

 Adding the `books` field to the `Author` type we created a _circular resolver_ in our graph.
-Circular dependency is not recommended, because it can break your app with infinite query loop.
+Circular dependency can become a vulnerability, while not overly recommended because there's no default protection for it, it is to be expected when we are talking about Graphs.

-You could query it ever and ever:
+You could have an endless nesting which can break your application:

 ```
 query {